-Students should be aware that a felony conviction can have a serious and negative impact on eligibility for certification and credentialing as an Occupational Therapy Assistant.
+Students should be aware that a felony conviction can have a serious and negative impact on eligibility for certification and NBCOT Early Determination Review as an Occupational Therapy Assistant.

-- Van Gerpen Patient Simulator Laboratory: Train in the state-of-the-art simulation lab using realistic full-body manikins and simulators to replicate a range of hospital settings and patient scenarios in a controlled environment. - Clinical: Gain 600 hours of real-world work experience ensuring you have the skills you need to succeed in your future career.
+- Occupational Therapy Assistant students gain hands-on experience through patient scenario simulation.
+These scenarios replicate all rehabilitation settings. - Clinical: Gain 600 hours of real-world work experience ensuring you have the skills you need to succeed in your future career.